 These methods include DIR® (Developmental, Individual-Difference, Relationship-Based), ABA (Applied Behavioral Analysis), and Incidental Teaching.
-When specified in the IEP, different specialists such as an occupational therapist, a physical therapist and a speech-language therapist will simultaneously treat a student.
+When specified in the IEP, related service providers may collaborate in a co-treatment.

 We also integrate these services into functional activities, such as, Consumer Family Life (CFL) and Community-Based Instruction (CBI).
 This empowers students to transfer skills out of traditional therapy rooms.

 The Phoenix Center’s diverse programs can be categorized into four areas: